Zaimea/groups-docs/plugins.md

 ## Adding a Template

 Use the `Templates` page from `Team Panel` to add a new template.
-The screen may look like a screenshot below.
 Provide the required values and click the `Create` button.

 ## Required Input Parts